colinyjchung/jinnzhong/content/posts/2024-W16-EOW-report.md

 ## Highlights This Week

 * No changes from last week - new full-time contract still onboarding and training (and a lot of strategic work with a consultant), while fiction writing was reduced to 30m a night and sometimes none at all.
 The adjusting continues.
 I couldn't find the energy to wake up on Sunday for MRK's MMW again for the second week.
 * However, I did get up early for a Garage Fiction check in with Olivia and Bryan.
 L.L. was busy this sessions.
-We got _deep_ into our persona lives.
+We got _deep_ into our personal lives.
 Which was something I mentioned we started doing a [few weeks ago](https://journal.jinnzhong.com/2024-w08-eow-report/).
 Plus, Olivia and I are taking even more steps towards re-launching the [Garage Fiction Podcast](http://garagefiction.com).
 It's not a super high priority for us as it's "not writing", but it could be fun and hold us accountable _towards_ writing more.
 * I tried starting _Fallout S1_ (2024), but I dunno man.
 I think I'm still recovering from _Money Heist P5_ (2021).
 I don't think I've felt this huge sense of missing from a group of characters in a _long_ time.
 I'm trying to think of a TV series where no longer hanging out with the characters has hit me this hard when it wrapped up... and the first and only thing that comes up is _Angel_ (1999-2004).
 And what's more, in the past week, as I've thought about the show more and more, I _understand and realize_ that there are a _LOT_ of plot holes, a lot of _contrived plot points_, and a lot of scenes where they did it because it _looked and felt cool_ but was totally out-of-character... but you _genuinely_ fall in love with the characters and you don't want their camaraderie to end.
 I mean, _is that it?_ It's the friendship and relationship and how tight they are that you end up missing?
 I'm thinking about all my other favorite TV shows like _Breaking Bad_ (2008-2013), _Mad Men_ (2007-2015), and _Battlestar Galactica_ (2004-2009)... and I don't _miss_ the characters as much as a show like _Money Heist_ (2017-2021).
 All those shows delivered a satisfying enough ending, and wrapped up their character arcs... so what is it about _Money Heist_ and _Angel_?
 And as I type this, I think about _Community_ (2009-2015) and _The Good Place_ (2016-2020), where the _missing of characters_ wasn't as strong, but still _felt_...
 I'm starting to realizing that what I wrote a few sentences back... that the camaraderie, the team, the "work family" as Sorkinson would call it, or the "family of loners" as I called it back in the Buffy and Angel days... that _that_ is what makes it click for me.
 Frisson tingling in my gut right now.
 Yes.
 That's it.
 That's what I love.
 This is a great epiphany and revelation.
 I should pay attention to this when I work on a series.
 Make sure I really focus on the "work family".

 ## Project Status Dashboard